-Learn more about each of our online drug counseling subscriptions, and find a solution where you are respected and supported through your journey.
+Learn more about each of our online drug counseling program and find a solution where you are respected and supported through your journey.

 Closed vs. Open Online Drug Counseling Groups

-Our subscription packages include online open and closed group sessions depending on your recovery stage.
+Our programs include online open and closed group sessions depending on your recovery stage.
 Here’s what this terminology means at Sober at Home: